 If this cannot happen, for obvious reasons, the team are working on a variety of different “scenarios”.

 “The most serious of these is cancellation,” Algaard states candidly.
-“In line with this risk we’d like to reassure exhibitors that if we are forced to cancel, you will get ALL registration and stand fees back.
+“In line with this risk we’d like to reassure exhibitors that if we are forced to cancel the exhibition, you will get the option to participate digitally or you get ALL registration and stand fees back.
 There’s no hiding behind force majeure clauses, or similar, just a simple money back promise.
-That way there’s zero risk when booking Nor-Shipping 2021, just peace of mind and something to look forward to.”
+That way there’s just peace of mind and something to look forward to.”

 Commitment to deliver

 Although Algaard declines to detail all the scenarios the team are working on – “these will evolve in line with the situation” – she does note that, in the event of a cancelled or scaled down week, there is potential for a hybrid solution with much of the activity to migrate online.

 “For example,” she explains,” the Ocean Leadership Conference and the Blue Talks could still be conducted at our new, state-of-the-art studios in Lillestrøm.
 This facility, called NOVA Studios, is world-class and has the capacity to welcome participants, and an audience if possible, for high quality events that could be live-streamed around the world.
 This would enable knowledge sharing and support the industry, while we’d also look into further digital solutions to meet the needs of our valued customers, participants and wider audiences.

 “We’re here to support our industry and help accelerate responsible, successful long-term development,” she comments.
 “COVID-19 has the potential to change the way we do that, but not the mission itself.
 That is the essence of Nor-Shipping.”